-Possibly the most common type of malware, virus can execute itself and spread by infecting other programs or files.
-It is a type of malicious code or program written to alter the way a computer operates and is designed to spread from one computer to another.
-A virus operates by inserting or attaching malicious code to clean code in order to execute its code.
-In the process, a virus has the potential to cause unexpected or damaging effects, such as harming the system software, core functionality of the system or by corrupting, deleting or destroying data.
+Possibly the most common type of malware, the virus can execute itself and spread by infecting other programs or files.
+It is a kind of malicious code or program written to change the way a computer operates and is meant to spread from one computer to a different computer and again another computer and so on… A virus operates by inserting or attaching malicious code to clean code so as to execute its code.
+In the process, a virus acts like an epidemic and has the potential to cause unexpected or damaging effects, like, harming the system software, core functionality of the system, or by corrupting, deleting or destroying data.

-Some types of spyware can install additional software and change the settings on the device.
+Some spyware can install additional software and change the settings on the device.
 It is always important to use secure passwords and keep devices updated.

 Some of the common spyware is, Adware, Trojan, Tracking cookies and system Monitors

 Worms get their name from the way they infect systems.A worm can self-replicate without a host program and typically spreads without any human interaction or directives from the malware authors.

 Starting from one infected machine, they weave their way through the network, connecting to consecutive machines in order to continue the spread of infection.
 This type of malware can infect entire networks of devices very quickly.